Standing as a Candidate

 District Council Elections are held every four years

 45 Councillors are elected in 21 Wards*

 Town and Parish Council Elections are also held every four years.
 In the Dover District there are 3 Town Councils and 32 Parish Councils.
-The next elections will be held in 2019.
+The next elections will be held on Thursday 2 May 2019.